html2pptx.app — Complete Documentation

 4. Agent validates the markup against the conversion contract

-5. Agent connects to the MCP server and calls html2pptx_create_export_job
+6. Agent connects to remote MCP or local stdio MCP and calls html2pptx_create_export_job

 ### Setup